PSIget/Universal-ACDC/README.md

 - ACDC for SoC: bardak
 - ACDC for CoP: bardak, Kolmogor
 - Everything else: K.D.
+- Binary file and update for new version of Perl: (PSI)[https://github.com/PSIget]

 Use and share, crediting the authors.